adrianblynch/jenkins/README.md

 	jenkins.setProject("NAME_OF_JOB_YOU_WISH_TO_PALY_WITH");
 	jenkins.build();

-See index.cfm for more examples.
+See index.cfm for more complex examples.